 If you want to stay overnight, you can consider renting a beachfront property.
 Alternatively, the closest hotels are a few luxury resorts in Telchac Puerto.

 San Benito is situated 43km from Merida and is only really accessible if you have a car.
 There are some breathtaking villas and beach houses in the area, and many new developments are currently underway.

-Chicxulub (pronounced chick su lube) is a sleepy coastal town in Yucatan, Mexico.
-It has a population of 5,000 and most residents are involved in fishing and trade.
+Chicxulub (pronounced “chick su lube”) is a sleepy coastal town in the Northern part of the Yucatan state, about 15 minutes east of Progreso.
+It has a population of 5,000 and most of its residents are involved in fishing and trade.

 Getting to Chicxulub